chen-junluo/chen-junluo.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

+> I've always believed that the strength of being a social science researcher lies in two things:
+> - 1) being able to abandon our initial "intuitions", delve deep into logical analysis, and trace where those gut feelings actually come from;
+> - 2) serving the broader population rather than just elites, paying special attention to the most vulnerable groups, with a commitment to equity and striving to create meaningful change.
+>
+> Do this kind of research, so that I won't regret.

 <span class='anchor' id='about-me'></span>

-🦸‍♂️I am a year-3 PhD candidate in the [Department of Information Systems](https://www.cb.cityu.edu.hk/is/research/introduction.html) in the College of Business at City University of Hong Kong, supervised by [Prof. Ben LIU](https://www.cb.cityu.edu.hk/staff/qianqliu/) and [Prof. Xin LI](https://www.cb.cityu.edu.hk/staff/xinli24/).
+🦸‍♂️I am a year-3 PhD candidate in the [Department of Information Systems](https://www.cb.cityu.edu.hk/is/research/introduction.html) in the College of Business at City University of Hong Kong, supervised by [Prof. Ben LIU](https://www.cb.cityu.edu.hk/staff/qianqliu/) and [Prof. Xin LI](https://www.polyu.edu.hk/mm/people/academic-staff/prof-xin-li/).
 I received my bachelor's degree in Industrial Engineering from [South China University of Technology](http://cnsba.scut.edu.cn/xyjj/list.htm) as one of the TOP 10 outstanding undergraduate students in June 2023.

 My research interests span two primary streams: (1) investigating IT professionals, corporations, and consumers within open source collaborative ecosystems, and (2) advancing social justice, particularly in healthcare operations management and services for vulnerable populations.